blancas/kern/README.md

 ## Documentation

+Kern is documented in the project's [[Wiki|https://github.com/blancas/kern/wiki]].

-To generate the documentation in the `codox` directory:
+To generate the internal documentation in the `codox` directory:

     lein doc

-## Building Kern

-To build Kern in the `target` directory:

-    mvn package

-To build Kern and install it the local Maven repository:

-    mvn install

 ## License